softeng-feup/open-cx-sg/documentation/README.md

 This was our Trello board before the third iteration.
 ![ThirdIteration_PM](img/iteration3.JPG)

-Since we are in the fourth iteration, this is our current Trello board.
+This was our Trello board before the fourth iteration.
 ![FourthIteration_PM](img/iteration4.png)

+This is our current Trello board:

 Here you can find the link to our Trello Board: https://trello.com/b/HOnUI9bu/sg-softeng?menu=filter&filter=label:%232